awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-webcrawler.md

    1. Choose **Additional configuration** to use regular expression patterns to include or exclude certain URLs to crawl\.

-   1. In the ** Sync schedule** section, for **Frequency**, choose the frequency to sync your index with your web crawler data source\.
+   1. In the ** Sync schedule** section, for **Frequency**, choose the frequency to sync your index with the web crawler data source\.
 You can sync hourly, daily, weekly, monthly, run on demand, or you can choose your own custom sync schedule\.

    1. Choose **Next**\.

 1. On the **Review and Create** page, review the details of your web crawler data source\.
 To make changes, choose the **Edit** button next to the item that you want to change\.
-When you are done, choose **Add data source** to add your web crawler data source\.
+When you are done, choose **Add data source** to add the web crawler data source\.

 After you choose **Add data source**, Amazon Kendra starts web crawling\.
 It can take several minutes to a few hours for the web crawling to complete, depending on the number and size of the webpages to crawl\.
 When it is finished, the status changes from **Creating** to **Active**\.

-Amazon Kendra syncs the index with web crawler in accordance with the sync schedule you set\.
+Amazon Kendra syncs the index with the web crawler in accordance with the sync schedule you set\.
 If you choose **Sync now** to start the sync process immediately, it can take several minutes to a few hours to synchronize, depending on the number and size of the documents\.

 *When selecting websites to index, you must adhere to the [Amazon Acceptable Use Policy](https://aws.amazon.com/aup/) and all other Amazon terms\.
-Remember that you must only use the Amazon Kendra web crawler to index your own webpages, or webpages that you have authorization to index\.
-To learn how to stop the Amazon Kendra web crawler from indexing your website\(s\), please see [Stopping Amazon Kendra web crawler from indexing your website](https://docs.aws.amazon.com/kendra/latest/dg/stop-web-crawler.html)\.*
+Remember that you must only use Amazon Kendra Web Crawler to index your own webpages, or webpages that you have authorization to index\.
+To learn how to stop Amazon Kendra Web Crawler from indexing your website\(s\), please see [Stopping Amazon Kendra Web Crawler from indexing your website](https://docs.aws.amazon.com/kendra/latest/dg/stop-web-crawler.html)\.*